Murugappankrishna/redme/README.md

 ## Front-End
 ### Key Features

-1. Add Product: Ability to add new products to the inventory with details such as product ID, name, price, description, and image link.
+1. **Product Management:** This system offers the capability to add, edit, and delete products from the inventory.
+Each product can be described with details such as ID, name, price, description, and image link.

-2. Edit Product: Allows modification of existing product details including name, description, and price.

-3. Delete Product: Capability to remove products from the inventory using productID.

-4. View Products: Provides a comprehensive list of all available products in the inventory.

-5. Shopping Cart: Allows users to add products to their cart for potential purchase.
-The cart utilizes __local storage__ to ensure that even if the webpage is refreshed, the data in the cart remains intact.
+2. **User-Friendly Interface:** With an responsive user interface, users can easily navigate through various functionalities including adding products to the cart and managing inventory.

+3. **Responsive Design:** The design is optimized for different screen sizes, ensuring a seamless experience across various devices.
+This is achieved through the use of media queries in CSS.

+4. **Data Persistence:** Utilizing local storage, the system ensures that user data, such as items added to the cart, remains intact even if the webpage is refreshed or closed temporarily.

-6. Null Field Validation: Implemented __JavaScript validation__ to ensure that all required fields are filled out before adding, editing, or deleting a product.This helps to prevent unintended behavior when submitting data and ensures data accuracy.
+5. **Null Field Validation:** JavaScript validation is implemented to ensure that all required fields are filled out before any product-related action is performed.
+This prevents unintended behavior and ensures data accuracy.

-7. Responsive Design: Show Products In Inventory  and Add Products To Cart are optimized for various screen sizes using __media queries__

 ### Live Demo and Website Deployment
 - **Live Demo:** [Link to the deployed website](https://solartis-shoppingbilling-management.netlify.app/)